Zimbabwe farmers fear winter of hunger after poor tobacco crop

 The United Nation’s food agency, the Food and Agriculture Organisation (FAO), forecast maize output would almost halve this year, warning this would mean more people in the 14 million population needing food assistance.

-The voluntarily-funded World Food Programme (WFP) said it has embarked on a response program to help farmers safeguard their remaining assets and strengthen their ability to withstand future shocks.
+The voluntarily-funded World Food Programme (WFP) said it has embarked on a response programme to help farmers safeguard their remaining assets and strengthen their ability to withstand future shocks.

 Eddie Cross, an economist and opposition parliamentarian, said the push to tobacco farming, once controlled by about 1,200 mainly white farmers, was having worrying knock-on effects.